 For me, I chose the Peak Tram for I want to experience the best and most unique ride in getting to The Peak.

-The five-minute ride at the Peak Tram in getting to the Peak was short but it thrilled me much.
-Our trip ended in upper terminus inside the Peak Tower.
-It is a large shopping complex located in Victoria Gap where it offers dining, shopping and entertainment events.
+The five-minute ride at the Peak Tram in getting to The Peak was short but it thrilled me much.
+Our trip ended in the upper terminus inside the Peak Tower.
+It is a large shopping complex located in Victoria Gap where it offers dining, shopping, and entertainment events.

 We passed by the Peak Market, a lane of souvenir shops quietly inviting visitors to drop by and shop.
 There was a series of escalators connecting all levels of the tower.

 The major attraction of the Peak Tower is the Sky Terrace 428, the 360 open-air viewing deck located at the top level of the building.
 Its distinctive stylish architecture includes the captivating wok-shaped roof designed by British Architect Terry Farrell.
-At 428 meters above sea level, this is where visitors can enjoy the stunning panoramic view of the harbour, the surrounding islands and the skyline.
+At 428 meters above sea level, this is where visitors can enjoy the stunning panoramic view of the harbor, the surrounding islands, and the skyline.

 Ticket price: Adult – HK$48.00 / Children (11 and below years of age) and Senior Citizen (65 years old and above) – HK$24.00

-Another attraction is Madame Tussauds, a wax museum exhibiting nearly 100 life-size wax figures of local and international known personalities which are grouped into themed settings.
-The museum offers visitors a unique experience to get close and have pictures taken with famous Hollywood stars like Marilyn Monroe, Angelina Jolie, Elvis Presley and Asian stars like Bruce Lee and Jacky Chan and a lot more.
+Madame Tussauds, a wax museum exhibiting nearly 100 life-size wax figures of local and internationally known personalities which are grouped into themed settings.
+The museum offers visitors a unique experience to get close and have pictures taken with famous Hollywood stars like Marilyn Monroe, Angelina Jolie, Elvis Presley and Asian stars like Bruce Lee and Jacky Chan, and a lot more.